ownw/web-search-scrap/README.md

 # web-search-scrap
-Scrap any content on any website that has a search bar
+Scrap any content on any website that has a search bar (using [Puppeteer](https://github.com/puppeteer/puppeteer)).

 [Explore the docs »](https://github.com/ownw/web-search-scrap)